matloff/polyanNA/README.md

 Novel, **nonimputational**  methods for handling missing values (MVs) in **prediction** applications.

+## Contributions of This Package

+1. A novel approach specifically for prediction, based on the Tower Property of expected values, which we call the Tower Method.

+2. Application of our package **polyreg** to develop an extension of the Missing-Indicator Method, which we call the Polynomial Missing-Indicator Method (pMIM).

 ## Overview

 The intended class of applications is regression modeling, including